 Two-factor authentication (2FA) adds a second layer of security to your online accounts.
-Verifying your identity using a second factor (like your phone, token, bypass code, or other mobile device) prevents anyone but you from logging in, even if they know your password.
+Verifying your identity using a second factor (like your phone, token, bypass code, or another mobile device) prevents anyone but you from logging in, even if they know your password.

 How does it work?